jiayuewu16/Taskify/README.md

 * Registration Screen
     * User can create a new account.
     * Accounts are split between "parent" and "child" accounts, where parent accounts can assign chores/points thresholds, and children cannot assign chores or change points thresholds.
-    * Parent and children accounts on different devices can communicate via databases.
 * Tasks (Stream)
     * User can see all their chore items.
     * User can mark a chore complete and earn a specified number of points.